-2.3 Risks specifically related to the Issuer's future
+2.4 Risks specifically related to the Issuer's future

-2.3.1 Access to sufficient new investments in Participations and ability to manage growth
+2.4.1 Access to sufficient new investments in Participations and ability to manage growth

 The growth of the Issuer partially depends upon its ability to manage future expansion and to identify, select and execute attractive Participation investment opportunities in accordance with the Issuer's strategy.
 The availability of such future investment opportunities will, save for the Contracted Growth Investments, depend, in part, upon conditions in the market.
 In order to foster the growth of its Portfolio, the Issuer has entered into a Partnership Agreement with TDP regarding the identification and/or development of new investment opportunities.
 The role of TDP is further set out in Sections 11.3 and 16.3.2 of this Prospectus.
 There can, however, be no assurance that the Issuer or TDP will be able to identify and execute a sufficient number of future investment opportunities to permit the Issuer to expand its Portfolio.
+No arrangements are in place with the Principal Shareholders relating offered investment opportunities themselves.